 - The metabolism of glucose is primarily controlled by hormones such as insulin and glucagon.
 Insulin is released in the postprandial state for anabolic metabolism, in which glucose is broken down to be transformed into storage forms (glycogen and fat).

-- Conversely, glucagon predominates in the fasting state for catabolic metabolism, in which stored products (e.g., fats, glucagon, and amino acids) are broken down into glucose to be used as an energy source.
+- Conversely, glucagon predominates in the fasting state for catabolic metabolism, in which stored products (e.g., fats, glycogen, and amino acids) are broken down into glucose to be used as an energy source.

 |Comparison of glycolysis and gluconeogenesis|